oat-sa/tao-dependency-resolver/doc/dependency-resolver.md

 This leads to the need to maintain a mapping of extensions names to repository names.
 A [repository lister tool](repository-updater.md) has been developed to list every oat-sa GitHub repositories and extract the extension name when it exists.
 - `manifest.php` also contains information about:
-    - routing,
+    - routing
-    - dependency injection,
+    - dependency injection
-    - service configuration,
+    - service configuration
-    - installation and update instructions,
+    - installation and update instructions
     - ...

 As an example, see [tao-core's manifest.php](tao-manifest.php), where the only parts used for dependency inclusion are: